What are you doing in the gym?

 Physical training is similar to many other pursuits in life.
 If you don't go in with a concrete idea of why you're there and what you're trying to accomplish, the likelihood of sticking with it is low.

 So how do we get out of "workout" mode and start training?
 And what should we be aiming for?

 Here's our list, broken down into two categories.
 "Human Movement" and "Human Skills".

 Learning, restoring, and refining these 16 movements and skills is our approach at Restore/Thrive.
 Training in this way allows us to follow an over-arching theme (becoming more skilled humans) with nearly limitless iterations of programming that can meet a variety of goals on a short and long-term basis.

 Training should be fun, challenging, and empowering.
 When any of those elements are missing in your routine, it's time to re-assess what you're up to.

-If you don’t have a reference for what one of these movements or skills is, you’ve found a hole in your physical capacity as a human being.
+If you don't have a reference for what one of these movements or skills is, you've found a hole in your physical capacity as a human being.
 What does that mean?
-Essentially, you are giving up a fundamental movement or skill that allows you to perform better and avoid injury.
+Essentially, you are giving up a fundamental movement or skill that allows you to perform better, avoid injury, and be fully capable.